 You will be subject to specific penalties if you accumulate a certain number of points on your driving license:

-- You will be assessed an annual driver responsibility fee of $100 for 3 years if you accumulate more than 6 points within 18 months, are convicted of drug or alcohol related traffic offence, or have refused a chemical test.
+- You will be assessed an annual driver responsibility fee of $100 per year ($300 for 3 years) if you accumulate more than 6 points within 18 months, are convicted of drug or alcohol related traffic offense, or have refused a chemical test.

 - In case you accumulate more than 11 points in an 18 month period, the DMV will intimate you and suspend your license.